Developing An Executive Mindset: Think And Act Like a Leader

 6. Practice active listening

 Although it is important to be a clear communicator and well-spoken leader, listening is often more valuable.
 Give your full attention to others when they speak and ask clarifying questions to ensure you understand their perspective.
 Active listening not only helps you gain rich insights but also demonstrates respect and fosters trust, which are essential for building strong relationships and creating a collaborative work environment.
-As an executive, this will make you more approachable and likable, which is always a plus.
+As an executive, this will make you more approachable and likeable, which is always a plus.

 7. Delegate effectively